Ladies Oriental Shrine of North America

 The Ladies Oriental Shrine of North America was born in Wheeling, West Virginia in 1903.
 The ladies of the Osiris Shriners were invited for social events and festivities surrounding Osiris' Spring Ceremonial and they had so much fun they decided to form their own organization.

 As a result, Isis Court No. 1 came into being.

-Today there are over 12,000 members in 76 Courts across North America.
+Today there are over 8,000 members in 67 Courts across North America.
 Our aim is to promote sociability, good fellowship and the betterment of all Ladies connected with the organization.
-Our focus is "The Greatest Philanthropy in the World" the Shriners Hospitals for Children.
+Our focus is "The Greatest Philanthropy in the World" - the Shriners Hospitals for Children.
 We help heal children by making donations, giving our time and talents, and sending toys, clothes and other items to the 22 orthopedic and burn care Shriners Hospitals for Children.
-At times we raise funds for a specific need at a specific hospital.
+At times, we raise funds for a specific need at a specific hospital.

-We support the Shrine Hospitals, but especially the Erie, Pennsylvania and Chicago, Illinois Hospitals and the Cincinnati Burn Center in Cincinnati, Ohio.
+We support the Shrine Hospitals, but especially the Erie, PA and Chicago, Ill Hospitals and the Cincinnati Burn Center in Cincinnati, OH.
 We also donate funds to the Grand High Priestess’ Project every year.

-At this time, we have a membership of 231 and we are always happy to answer questions about our goals, etc., so if you are interested in helping children and having fun at the same time, just give us a call or e-mail us and we will be happy to provide information to you.
+At this time, we have a membership of over 200 and we are always happy to answer questions about our goals, what we do, etc., so if you are interested in helping children and having fun at the same time, just e-mail us and we will be happy to provide information to you.